Jaundice In Children: Types, Causes, Symptoms, And Remedies

 Jaundice is categorized into three types (4) (5):

 1. Pre-hepatic jaundice, also called non-obstructive or medical jaundice, is when the liver enzyme bilirubin is produced in excess.
 Due to impaired metabolism, the liver fails to conjugate and excrete bilirubin into the gut, resulting in an elevation of unconjugated bilirubin.
 Pre-hepatic jaundice is commonly caused by hemolytic anemia (for example, sickle cell anemia) that causes accelerated heme breakdown.
-In newborn babies, the most common reason is the difference in the mother’s and infant’s blood groups.
+In the case of newborn jaundice, the most common reason is the difference in the mother’s and infant’s blood groups.

 1. Intra-hepatic jaundice, known as non-obstructive or medical jaundice, happens due to parenchymal liver disease, where the liver loses its ability to conjugate or excrete bilirubin.